pauldambra/blog_source/_posts/2022-08-25-solar-panels.md

 There is an inverter in the attic and a generation meter alongside our gas and electricity meters in the hall.
 The inverter from [SolarEdge](https://www.solaredge.com/uk) emits some metrics over wi-fi and we have an app that lets us see them.

 Solar Energy sales people behaved horribly.
 It was like the worst experience of buying a car.
-We were lucky that we found a group that seemed trustworthy and had very soft touch sales.
+We were lucky that we found a group that seemed trustworthy and had soft-touch sales.
 They drove up from Bristol and completed the installation in a day.
 I would happily recommend them but [they aren't trading any more](http://www.justenergysolutions.com/).

 ## Generation